 During the year under review, the Board reviewed the Group governance framework, which articulates and gives effect to its direction on relationships and the exercise of authority across the Remgro Group, in recognising group companies as being stakeholders of Remgro.

 Remgro’s main stakeholders are its shareholders and the investment community, its employees, its investee companies and the other shareholders of such investee companies, the community and environment in which it operates, its suppliers and service providers and the South African Government and regulatory bodies.
-The expectations of these stakeholders are taken into account in determining the areas reported on throughout the Sustainable Development Report.
+The expectations of these stakeholders are taken into account in determining the areas reported on throughout the ESG and Sustainability Report.

 Effective communication with shareholders and other stakeholders is fundamental in maintaining Remgro’s reputation as an investment partner of choice.
 Remgro utilises a wide variety of communication methods to ensure that its communication with stakeholders is clear and understandable, as well as transparent, balanced and truthful, and sets out all relevant facts, whether positive or negative.
 Care is taken to ensure that engagement with stakeholders is, where appropriate, not just one-way communication but constructive, partnership-based engagement.
 This ensures that all legitimate stakeholder expectations are identified and addressed as far as possible.